Liamen94/hyperv-toggle/README.md

 So I wrote this simple script too switch between the WSL and VirtualBox virtualization.

 To run it call it from a Powershell terminal with admin rights.

+Added a script to generate a Windows notification in order to display Hyper-V current state.